Character sheet: Contents of a Character Sheet

+Formats

-Paper character sheets
+Paper

+Character sheets for a game are usually found within the game's main rulebook, and permission is almost always given for players to photocopy this sheet.
+Some publishers sell preprinted sheets separately.
+Many offer PDF files with character sheets for the players to print out themselves.
+These sheets are generally forms split into sections that hold the information related to play the game.

-Many game rules come with a standard character sheet: a fill-in form which may be photocopied and has sections laid out for all of the game statistics a character can have.
-Some players design their own character sheets or record their character information on a sheet of paper, although inexperienced players are recommended to use properly formatted sheets to avoid leaving out important information.
+It is not uncommon for players to create custom character sheets, to their own design, rather than use the publisher's “official” offerings.
+Some design their own sheets or record their character information on an empty sheet of paper, although inexperienced players are recommended to use formatted sheets to avoid leaving out important information.

-Electronic character sheets
+Electronic

 With the advent of personal computing, players began designing character sheets with computers.
 The earliest computer-generated character sheets were designed in a word processing program, so that players could fill in their information and have a typewritten sheet to use.
 Next, players began to experiment with spreadsheet solutions, so that some of the calculations required were automated.
 Some important advantages of spreadsheet character sheets are ease of access, automatic calculations, complex formulas can be more easily coded and they remove reliance on pen and paper.
 Wizards of the Coast included a character generator CD with their Player's Handbook, 3rd Edition, and offered the Character Builder for download to D&D Insider subscribers, alongside a Monster Builder as part of Dungeons and Dragons Adventure Tools.

-Dynamic character sheets
+Dynamic

 A Dynamic Character Sheet is an electronic sheet that is used in conjunction with a computer/mobile device during gaming sessions.
 Such a character sheet is used not only to track the character, but to also add/apply effects to the character on the fly.
 For example, if the character receives the effects of a spell which increases its strength score, then a dynamic character sheet will be able to automatically update all the effects of a higher strength character.
 Another example is if a character activates one of his abilities, the dynamic character sheet will be able to apply the effects of that ability in real time.
 Furthermore, such character sheets enable the player to track the duration of the applied effect, thus turning off effects that have expired.